A Signal Temporal Logic Motion Planner for Bird Diverter Installation Tasks with Multi-Robot Aerial Systems: Experimental Results

 \subsection{Energy-aware and replanning strategy}

-This section aims to show the capability of the \textit{energy-aware} and \textit{event-triggered replanner}, described in Sections~\ref{sec:energyAwarePlanner} and~\ref{sec:replanner}, to reduce the energy consumed by the~\acp{UAV} during mission execution and to ensure mission continuity in the event of a~\ac{UAV} failure, respectively.
-The results of the numerical simulations carried out in MATLAB are depicted in Figures~\ref{fig:scenario_4} and~\ref{fig:scenario_3}.
-Regarding the energy-aware planner, the trajectories considering the forward speed term $v^\star$ (see Figure~\ref{fig:scenario_4}) are longer and marked by sudden changes of direction compared to the case when no energy requirement is enforced (see Figures~\ref{fig:planner_base} and~\ref{fig:planner_base_moreDrones}).
-This fact is motivated by the need of the~\acp{UAV} to perform the installation of diverters approaching the energetically optimal forward speed $v^\star$, while also satisfying the mission specifications $\varphi$ (see eq.~\eqref{eq:longRangeInspection}).
-Therefore, the leeway of the optimization problem~\eqref{eq:optimizationProblemEnergy} in the velocity of the vehicle is less than in the case of the standard planner~\eqref{eq:optimizationProblemMotionPrimitives}, where the velocity values can be adjusted within a much wider range to maximize the robustness score.
-Figure~\ref{fig:scenario_6} shows the comparison between forward speed $v_\mathrm{for}$ and robustness values $\tilde{\rho}_\varphi(\mathbf{x})$ for the standard and energy-aware planners.
-As can be seen in the plot, increases in velocity come at the expense of a slight reduction in robustness values.
+This section demonstrates the effectiveness of the energy-aware planner and event-triggered replanner, discussed in Sections~\ref{sec:energyAwarePlanner} and~\ref{sec:replanner}, respectively, in reducing energy consumption by the~\acp{UAV} and ensuring mission continuity in the event of~\ac{UAV} failures.
+The results of numerical simulations conducted in MATLAB are presented in Figures~\ref{fig:scenario_4} and~\ref{fig:scenario_3}.

+Regarding the energy-aware planner, the trajectories incorporating the forward speed term $v^\star$ (Figure~\ref{fig:scenario_4}) exhibit longer paths and abrupt changes in direction compared to the trajectories without energy requirements (Figures~\ref{fig:planner_base} and~\ref{fig:planner_base_moreDrones}).
+This is due to the~\acp{UAV} needing to approach the energetically optimal forward speed $v^\star$ while satisfying the mission specifications $\varphi$ (eq.~\eqref{eq:longRangeInspection}) during the installation of diverters.
+As a result, the optimization problem~\eqref{eq:optimizationProblemEnergy} restricts the range of allowable velocities more than the standard planner~\eqref{eq:optimizationProblemMotionPrimitives}, where velocity values can be adjusted over a wider range to maximize robustness.
+Figure~\ref{fig:scenario_6} provides a comparison of the forward speed ${^d}v_\mathrm{for}$ and robustness values $\tilde{\rho}_\varphi(\mathbf{x})$ for the standard and energy-aware planners.
+The plot illustrates that higher velocities are associated with a slight decrease in smooth robustness values.